YashKumarVerma/hackathon-sillyhacks-2020/README.md

 ## What we do in this part

-- Module to send responses
+- Bootstrap all content into one entity

 ## Done till now

 - The Router of the framework
 - Code Structure setup
 - Interfaces written for each entity
+- Module to send responses